 In a 2013 survey conducted by the Pew Research Center, 51 percent said they believed treatments to slow, stop or reverse aging would have a negative impact on society.
 Two-thirds said they worry that radical life extension would strain natural resources, that only wealthy people would get access to new treatments and that “medical scientists would offer the treatment before they fully understood how it affects people’s health.
 Fifty-eight percent said treatments that would allow people to live decades longer would be “fundamentally unnatural.”

-But the most interesting objection to radical life-extension comes from a man I admire greatly, the world’s greatest philanthropist, Bill Gates. who says: “It seems pretty egocentric while we still have malaria and TB for rich people to fund things so they can live longer.”
-I do agree that giving everyone the opportunity to live say an 80 year healthy life probably takes precedence over giving a few the opportunity to live say double that.
+But the most interesting objection to radical life-extension comes from the world’s greatest philanthropist, Bill Gates.
+“It seems pretty egocentric while we still have malaria and TB for rich people to fund things so they can live longer.”
+I agree that giving everyone the opportunity to live an 80-year healthy life takes precedence over giving a few the opportunity to live double that.
 But the ultimate goal should be to eliminate death altogether.
 As I’ve said many times in this blog we are not truly free nor can life be ultimately meaningful unless death is optional.
-(The argument in detail is in my most recent book, The Meaning of Life: Religious, Philosophical, Transhumanist, and Scientific Perspectives.
+(The argument in detail is in my book, The Meaning of Life: Religious, Philosophical, Transhumanist, and Scientific Perspectives.)